 Which brings us to the main anchors of this luxurious cruise, the Mehras.
 Anil Kapoor wows you with his portrayal of a pompous, manipulative megalomaniac Kamal Mehra.
 Shefali Shah as Neelam Mehra is truly wonderful.
 She brings an authenticity to the character of Neelam who’s insecure about losing her husband to his infidelities but is equally scheming when it comes to saving their family business.
 Priyanka Chopra plays Aisha who’s a successful businesswoman but doesn’t get any credit for her achievements since she’s supposed to play home to a nagging husband.
 It’s a difficult role and Priyanka does full justice to this.
 She plays a very subdued but volatile Aisha, who’s always trying to prove her worth to her family.

 But the star of this voyage is Ranveer Singh.
 As a charming Kabir who’s disillusioned about his career as a businessman but a rock of Gibraltar for Aisha, Ranveer is in top form.
 He gets the best dialogues of the lot and performs them effortlessly.
 Watch out for the scene where he confronts his parents for having double standards for their own profit by using their children.
 Especially watch his body language when he drags a chair, sits on it and starts fiddling with his fingers !!
 Mind-blowing stuff.
 In a special appearance, Farhan Akhtar is fantastic as Aisha’s ex-boyfriend Sunny.
+One of the most memorable scenes of the film involves Farhan and Rahul Bose, where Farhan subtly points out the rampant patriarchy that runs in the everyday household.
 Anushka Sharma plays Farha Ali, a free-spirited dancer on the cruise ship, who falls in love with Kabir.
-Limited to a couple of songs, she deserved a better role on this assorted star cast and does rather well in a minuscule appearance.
+Limited to a couple of songs, she deserved a much fleshed out role on this assorted star cast and does rather well in a minuscule appearance, considering the fact that she becomes one of the catalysts to influence Kabir’s view on life.